lvgl/lvgl/docs/README.md

     python3 build.py skip_latex clean

-The documentation will be output into the folder `out_html` in the root directory for LVGL.
+The documentation will be output into `./out_html/` in the root directory for LVGL.

 ## For Developers

 The most important thing that has to be done when contributing to LVGL is ***EVERYTHING MUST BE DOCUMENTED***.

-The below are some rules to follow when updating any of the `.rst` files located in the docs folder and any of it's subfolders.
+The below are some rules to follow when updating any of the `.rst` files located in the `./docs/` directory and any of it's subdirectories.

 ### index.rst files